-Entering a new custom mesh
+To enter a new custom mesh

-1 The Stock meshes (A) BSt 500 M(A) dialog box is still open from the last task.
-Click Cancel to return to the overview of the Cross-Section Catalogs.
+- 1 The Stock meshes (A) BSt 500 M(A) dialog box is still open from the last task.
+Click Cancel to return to the overview of the Cross-Section Catalogs. - 2 Click New in the Cross-Section Catalogs dialog box.
+The following dialog box opens: